quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ### ConnectionCloseFrame

-error_code_value is the actual, numerical code (the parsed VLIE-encoded integer).
+The error_code_value field is the numerical value without VLIE encoding.
 This is useful because some error types are spread out over a range of codes (e.g., QUIC's crypto_error).

 ~~~ cddl
 ErrorSpace = "transport" / "application"